 On the other side, middle end services are likely project lucrative growth over the coming years because of new market entrants in the sector as well as rising awareness for the middle end service among practitioners.

-Hospital segment dominated the global medical billing outsourcing market with nearly half of the value share in 2019 and analyzed to maintain its dominance during the forecast period.
+Hospital segment dominated the global medical billing outsourcing market with revenue share 47% in 2022 and analyzed to maintain its dominance during the forecast period.
 This is mainly attributed to prime uses of such services in hospitals due to high claim of volume.
 Furthermore, the consolidation of hospitals increases complexity in reimbursement and billing procedures.
 Hence, the aforementioned factors trigger the demand for medical billing outsourcing services in the hospital sector.

 Moreover, physician offices and private clinics are also adopting outsourcing services in various fields, thus experience the fastest growth in the global medical billing outsourcing market over the forecast period.
 Further, rise in the total services offered by the physician along with changes in the government regulations are contributing significantly for the increase in the adoption of Revenue Cycle Management (RCM) services by physicians at their medical facilities.